-Careers Unlimited is committed to treating the information given to us in confidence and ensure that it will not be used or disclosed except as provided by the recorded consent or where required to reveal the personal data by law.
+Jobs Expo is committed to treating the information given to us in confidence and ensure that it will not be used or disclosed except as provided by the recorded consent or where required to reveal the personal data by law.

 - Data must be accurate, and where necessary, kept up to date

-- Clerical and computer procedures are adequate to ensure high levels of data accuracy, the general requirement to keep personal data up-to-date has been fully implemented,
+- Clerical and computer procedures are adequate to ensure high levels of data accuracy, the general requirement to keep personal data up to date has been fully implemented,

-- Appropriate procedures are in place, including periodic review and audit, to ensure that each data item is kept up-to-date.
+- Appropriate procedures are in place, including periodic review and audit, to ensure that each data item is kept up to date.

 - Procedures are in place to ensure personal data held is accurate, including reviewing records on a regular basis, identifying areas where errors are most common and providing guidelines to members on eliminating errors.